Estonia at the 2024 Summer Olympics

 Estonia competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
-It was the nation's ninth consecutive appearance at the Games since 1992 and fourteenth overall in Summer Olympic history.
+It was the nation's ninth consecutive appearance at the Games since the 1992 Summer Olympics and its fourteenth appearance overall in Summer Olympic history.

-For the first time since 1996, Estonia failed to secure a single Summer Olympic medal, with Nelli Differt falling short of her bronze medal in women's épée to finish Estonia's best in 4th.
+For the first time since the 1996 Games, Estonia failed to secure a single medal, with Nelli Differt falling short of her bronze medal in women's épée to finish Estonia's best in 4th.

 Competitors

 The following is the list of number of competitors in the Games.